Blue Oyster Cult: Tyranny and Mutation

 Blue Oyster Cult: Tyranny And Mutation (Columbia Import)

-Review by Ian MacDonald, NME, March 1974
+Review by Ian MacDonald, New Musical Express, 16 March 1974

 WELL, HERE it is then: volume two of Sandy Perlman's boys' collective voyage in the S.S.
-"Cosmic Greaser Speed-freak" towards strange new worlds of murk and ...
+"Cosmic Greaser Speed-freak" towards strange new worlds of murk ...

 Blue Oyster Cult: Secret Treaties (Columbia)